handsomejingan/learngit/readme.txt

 Git is a version control aaa system.
 Git is free software.
-Creating a new branch is quick and simple.
+Creating a new branch is quick and simple.somechange11